csandorfr/Workshop-Functional-Genomics-DRI/README.md

 **Content**

-* list_gene_symbol a set of genes file: 146 genes that are mapped to genome-wide significant loci from Genome-Wide Association Study s of common epilepsies
+* list_gene_symbol a set of genes file: 146 genes that are mapped to genome-wide significant loci from common epilepsies Genome-Wide Association Study
 * output: network ouput under png and cytoscape format

 ## FUMA: Tissue expression analysis